This post may contain affiliate links.

 5. Fuzzy socks + coconut oil & lavender

-An average person takes around 7,500 steps per day.
-The average mom of a toddler takes about 1 million steps per day.
+Fact: the average person takes around 7,500 steps per day.
+Another fact: the average mom of a toddler takes about 1 million steps per day.

-Ok, so the second “fact” isn’t actually true, but it can sure feel like that sometimes!
-And all of this running around can leave us with some pretty sad feet.
+Ok, so the second fact may not actually be true, but it can sure feel like that sometimes!
+And all of this running around can leave us with some pretty sad, sore feet.

 Give your feet some pampering before bed by slathering them with coconut oil and a few drops of lavender essential oil, and then putting on a pair of thick, fuzzy socks.
 The coconut oil will help keep your feet smooth, and the lavender essential oil with help you relax and drift off to sleep.
 (I love these aloe vera infused fuzzy socks!)